 Their handler raised them and fed them 36 litres of milk each, every 4 hours.
 They are now in an excellent condition and these elephants are in an excellent condition and have a lot of freedom – they especially enjoy playing in the dam next to the lodge.
 The only animal friendly interaction between human and these elephants daily are purely of educational nature.

 The clients are informed of the relationship between handler and the elephants and the difference between the African and Asian elephant.
 Our elephants do not undergo any form of abuse or cruelty and are trained by positive reinforcement which strengthens the bond and relationship between elephant and handler.

 A portion of the funds accumulated by the Elephant Excursions are donated towards the funding of Elephant collars.
 This assists in tracking their movement and therefore mitigating human and Elephant conflict.

 Whereas the Founder is desirous of creating the trust herein referred to and which shall be active in Southern Africa in the protection of biodiversity through sustainable conservation practices.
-The Trust’s vision is to actively mitigate the difficult crisis of human-wildlife conflict, ant to actively address this complex, multi-faceted, challenge by becoming global leaders and ultimately setting the conservation example of mitigation that the world can reliably and optimistically follow.
+The Trust’s vision is to actively mitigate the difficult crisis of human-wildlife conflict, and to actively address this complex, multi-faceted, challenge by becoming global leaders and ultimately setting the conservation example of mitigation that the world can reliably and optimistically follow.

-Also, as a proudly South African foundation/trust the founder and trustees are aware of the intricate demographic composition of the country and committed to contribute towards reconciliation through the trust’s vision of empowerment, development, education and mentorship of the beneficiary community.
+Also, as a proudly South African foundation/trust the founder and trustees are aware of the intricate demographic composition of the country and committed to contribute towards reconciliation through the trust’s vision of empowerment, development, education and mentor-ship of the beneficiary community.